Ibanez JIVAX2 Review & Prices

 When it comes to fingerboard radius, personal preference will dictate which one is better for you.
 However, most people seem to agree that a more curved (lower) radius will make it easier to play chords while a less curved (higher) radius is better for soloing and bending.

-The Ibanez JIVAX2 has a 17" fingerboard radius.
-Here's an image comparing this guitar's fretboard radius to other popular choices:
+Here's an image comparing this fretboard radius to other popular choices:

 Ibanez JIVAX2 Fretboard Radius Comparison with Fender Stratocaster and Gibson Les Paul

-Ibanez JIVAX2's fretboard radius compared to other guitars
+Ibanez JIVAX2's fretboard radius compared to others

 Even compared to Les Paul guitars, this is a fretboard with a very flat curve.
 This means that this neck was made for playing single notes.
 This doesn't mean you can't use it for playing chords, but it will be more comfortable to play chords without muting strings in a more curved fretboard.
 Bending and sliding without losing sustain will also be more likely in a flat fretboard like this one.